toludaree/dezoomcamp-project/README.md

     - On which day of the month was Github most active?
     - On which weekday is Github most active?
     - The most active day and weekday filtered by event?
 ## About the Dataset
 [Github Archive](https://www.gharchive.org/) is a project to record the public Github timeline, archive it, and make it accessible for further analysis.

-## About the Project
-- Github Archive data is ingested daily into a Data Lake
-- The data in the Data Lake is transformed according to business requirements
-- The results are written to 2 pre-defined tables in a Data Warehouse
-- A dashboard is created from the data in the data warehouse

 ## Architecture
 ![architecture](./images/dezp-arc.png)
 ## Technologies / Tools
 - Containerisation - [Docker](https://www.docker.com/)
 - Infrastructure-as-Code (IaC) - [Terraform](https://www.terraform.io/)